oz/cyprio.net/wtf/2009-07-28-i-love-you-man.md

 ---
-title: I love you man
+title: "I love you man"
 ---

 Pour les amateurs de [How I met your